 Management has an established methodology to determine the adequacy of the allowance that assesses the risks and losses inherent in the loan portfolio.
 For purposes of determining the allowance, the Credit Union has segmented certain loans in the portfolio by product type.
 Loans are divided into the following segments: real estate and consumer.
 The Credit Union further disaggregates these segments into classes based on the associated risks within those segments.
-Real estate loans are divided into four classes: first mortgage, first mortgage participations, home equity lines of credit (HELOC), first trust, and HELOC, second trust.
+Real estate loans are divided into six classes: first mortgage, first mortgage participations, home equity lines of credit (HELOC), first trust, HELOC, first trust participations, HELOC, second trust and HELOC, second trust participations.
 Consumer loans are divided into five classes: auto participations, unsecured participations, other consumer (primarily unsecured loans), vehicle, and credit card.